NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Epoch values (both for the catalog zone and for member zones) are provided with a TIMESTAMP Resource Record.
 The Type value for the TIMESTAMP RR is TBD.
 The TIMESTAMP RR is class independent.
-The RDATA of the resource record consist of a single field: Timestamp.
+The RDATA of the resource record consists of a single field: Timestamp.

 #### TIMESTAMP RDATA Wire Format {#timestamprrwf}